jorishr/datastructures/graphs/graphs.md

 Edges can also be self-loops whereby origin and destination are the same vertex.

-It is also possible to have parrallel edges whereby two vertices are connected through multipe directed or undirected edges.
-An example would be an intercity road network or flight network with muliple road/flights between two destinations.
+It is also possible to have parallel edges whereby two vertices are connected through multiple directed or undirected edges.
+An example would be an intercity road network or flight network with multiple road/flights between two destinations.

 Multi-edges and self-loops complicate working with graphs.